bestimmaa/transform-feedback-particle-system/README.md

 ###Ressources

-Add all ressource files in the corresponding section of "Build Phases" of Xcode
+Add all ressource files in the corresponding section of "Build Phases" of Xcode's project settings.